Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Shield Blocking
 Different behavior to normal blocking, No effect on movement

+---

 ## Block Mechanics

 #### Soulsand
 Effect box: 1×1×1 lifted up by 0.1.
-(0.1 up from block's surface and 0.1 up from bottom if you're somehow inside) Entity will receive effect when their coordinates is in this region.
+(0.1 up from block's surface and 0.1 up from bottom if you're somehow inside)\
+Entity will receive effect when their coordinates is in this region.\
 Effect on movement: todo(not the same as java)

 #### Honey block
-there are like 5 different effect boxes//todo
+there are like 5 different effect boxes//todo\
 Jumping gives `0.252` vertical acceleration, reaching `0.514` in height, with 8 ticks of airtime on flat ground.
 #### Slime block

 #### Ices
 Effect box: 1×1×1 lifted up by 0.1.
-(0.1 up from block's surface and 0.1 up from bottom if you're somehow inside) Entity will receive effect when their coordinates is in this region.
+(0.1 up from block's surface and 0.1 up from bottom if you're somehow inside)\
+Entity will receive effect when their coordinates is in this region.
 + Blue ice slipperiness factor `0.989`
 + Packed ice slipperiness factor `0.98`
 + Ice slipperiness factor `0.98`
 + Frosted ice slipperiness factor `0.98`

 #### Catch/Climb type blocks

 #### Water

 #### Lava

 #### Cobweb
-Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)
+Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)\
-Entity will receive effect when their collision box intersects this region.
+Entity will receive effect when their collision box intersects this region.\
 Effect on movement: Horizontal acceleration is divided by `4` and Vertical acceleration is divided by `20`.
 All velocity is reset on every tick.

 #### Powdered Snow
-Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)
+Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)\
-Entity will receive effect when their collision box intersects this region.
+Entity will receive effect when their collision box intersects this region.\
 Effect on movement: todo

 #### Sweet Berry Bush
-Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)
+Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)\
-Entity will receive effect when their collision box intersects this region.
+Entity will receive effect when their collision box intersects this region.\
 Effect on movement: Horizontal acceleration is divided by `1.25` and Vertical acceleration is **multiplied** by `0.735`.
 All velocity is reset on every tick.

 #### Scaffolding
 different behavior to normal climb blocks

+---

 ## Status effects
 Status effects that directly effect movement.//todo

 #### Speed
 `+20%` acceleration per level of speed.

 #### Slowness
 `-15%` acceleration per level of slowness.

 #### Jump boost
 `+0.1` jump acceleration per level of jump boost.

 #### Slow falling

 #### Levitation

 #### Blindness
 Activating sprint is not possible while effect is active.
 You can still keep sprint even when effect is received.

+---

 ## Taps setups
 Did not test ingame.
 I mothballed these, so don't take them as 100%.